suncoast-devs/handbook/lessons/full-stack-build-an-app/13-create-reviews.md

 # Create a review

 The page that shows an individual restaurant has a form to create a new review.
-In this step we will use a state variable to track the values in the form and then POST them to the API.
+In this step, we will use a state variable to track the form's values and then POST them to the API.
 These steps are like those for the form to create a new restaurant.

 ## Create a controller